charlotteswebdev/PawsitiveAdoptions/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `npm install`
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

+for backend
+you should change directory to the backend folder npm install to install all dependencies including express, mysql open a second terminal and run node server.js if asks you to run on another localhost, enter yes.

 ### `npm test`